Long live the fig tree

 “If you look the right way, you can see that the whole world is a garden.” – Frances Hodgson Burnett, author of The Secret Garden In many ways, I think my family has always seen the farm as a large flower garden.
 And they have expressed their love of the ground and love of life through flowers. …

 Although women make up 51% of the world’s population, and 43% of all farm workers, and grow more than half of the world’s food, little is heard of our women farmers.
 The land passed to the son of the family and the women have been invisible.
-Today, I am talking about a woman who …
+Today, I am talking about a woman who bridged …